 The term Neue Deutsche Welle, often also called NDW for short, was coined analogously to the British New Wave.
 What began with punk-heavy sounds became more and more pop and even made use of typical hit elements, sometimes ironically alienated.
 From the mid-1980s onwards, practically all German-language hits received the label “NDW”.
 Unforgotten NDW hits of the 80s are Major Tom by Peter Schilling, Da da by Trio and of course Nena’s song about 99 balloons that triggered the Third World War – at that time a not unlikely story.

-In eastern Germany the music of the 80s sounded different, but there are some stylistic parallels.
+In East Germany the music of the 80s sounded different, but there are some stylistic parallels.
 Popular were elegiac songs like Battaillon D’Amour by the GDR combo Silly (at that time still with Tamara Danz) as well as subversive and rock-heavy songs, for example by Pankow.

 New Wave and Synth-pop

 The current emerged from punk and was a response to its radical slogans, overdriven amplifier dissonances and the minimalism of the three chords.
 In the early 80s more and more bands opened up to a more melodic sound, electronic sounds and elegiac lyrics.
 A milestone was the New Order song Blue Monday, which conquered the charts in 1983.
-Sometimes it was darker like Fade to Grey by Visage, sometimes more pathetic like Vienna by Ultravox.
+Sometimes it was darker like Fade to Grey by Visage, sometimes more full of pathos like Vienna by Ultravox.

-Depeche Mode also started their band career during these years and soon made their way towards New-Romantic and Synthie-Pop.
+Depeche Mode also started their band career during these years and soon made their way towards New-Romantic and Synth-Pop.
 Synthesizers became style-defining for the music of the 80s.
 The often pre-programmed and similarly modulated tones created an unmistakable sound.
 Typical synth pop hits landed Soft Cell with Tainted Love and Alphaville with Big in Japan.

 David Bowie proved to be a musical chameleon in the 80s.
 After an experimental creative phase he turned to New Wave and pop sounds.
 Maybe he was inspired by the Berlin club Linientreu, where he went in and out.
 The former disco in the Bikinihaus, today the headquarters of our flagship store, was considered a hotspot for New Wave, Electro and Pop.
 Right at the beginning of the decade he was successful with the single Ashes to Ashes.
 The visual tricks and cultivated artificiality of the video shaped the aesthetics of many video clips.
 Bowie remained a dazzling figure and trendsetter.
 The 1983 album Let’s Dance became his greatest success with the audience.